British Hallmark Examples

 Back to the top of the page.

-Thanks to Alan for the pictures
+Thanks to Alan for the photos

 Alfred Henry Read, Chester 1888/89 Hallmarks